FusionAuth/fusionauth-site/site/_posts/2022-09-02-how-sso-works.md

 ## Single sign-on request flow diagrams

 Here's the flow of a single sign-on login request.
+This uses cookies and OIDC to authenticate the users.

-The home page of each application is unavailable to anonymous users.
+The home page of each application is unavailable to anonymous users, and so when a browser requests it, they are directed to the identity provider, FusionAuth, to authenticate.

 {% plantuml source: _diagrams/blogs/sso/sso-login.plantuml, alt: "Single sign-on request flow during login." %}

-This shows the basics of the single sign-on flow.
-You have different sessions managed by different applications.
-But the PPVC and Hooli Jobs applications delegate authentication to the single sign-on provider, and base their sessions off of the providers.
+This shows single sign-on basics.
+You have different sessions managed by different applications, which can have different lifetimes and storage mechanisms.
+But the key point is that the PPVC and Hooli Jobs applications delegate authentication to the single sign-on provider, and build their sessions on the foundation of the identity provider's session, which is tied to authentication.

 ## SAML2

-In those flows above, the user is bounced around with redirects.
+In those flows above, the user is bounced around.
 There's custom code to check for the token in the PPVC and Hooli Jobs applications.
-There's also a deep dependence on cookies in the browser.
+There's also a dependence on cookies in the browser.

 What if you want an alternative?

 Boy, do I have a standard for you!

-SAML, the Security Assertion Markup Language, allows you to pass around XML documents that are signed by an identity provider like FusionAuth.
+SAML, the Security Assertion Markup Language, allows you to pass around signed and/or encrypted XML documents created by an identity provider like FusionAuth.

 Let's say you have two different applications: Zendesk and Gusto.
 Here you want to use SAML to integrate these applications with your identity provider.